-The employee will check the evidence out of property, indicating the date and time on the property control card and the request for laboratory analysis.
+The transporting employee will check the evidence out of property, indicating the date and time on the property control card and the request for laboratory analysis.

 The Evidence Technician releasing the evidence must complete the required information on the property control card and the evidence.
-The lab forms will be mailed with the property to the examining laboratory.
-Upon mailing the item involved, the officer will record the time and date on the evidence tag.
+The lab forms will be transported with the property to the examining laboratory.
+Upon delivering the item involved, the deputy will record the delivery time on both copies, and indicate the locker in which the item was placed or the employee to whom it was delivered.
 The original copy of the lab form will remain with the evidence and the copy will be returned to the Records Section for filing with the case.